linliu-stats/linliu-stats.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor at the [Institute of Natural Sciences (INS)](https://ins.sjtu.edu.cn/) at [Shanghai Jiao Tong University (SJTU)](http://en.sjtu.edu.cn/).
 I am also affiliated with the [School of Mathematical Sciences](http://math.sjtu.edu.cn/) and the [SJTU-YALE Joint Center for Biostatistics and Data Science](http://transmed.sjtu.edu.cn/ylhome.do?method=getHomeList&version=en).
+I am also a part of the [Smart Justice Lab]() of the [Koguan Law School](https://en.law.sjtu.edu.cn/) at SJTU.

 I graduated from the [Department of Biostatistics](https://www.hsph.harvard.edu/biostatistics/) at [Harvard University](https://www.harvard.edu/) in 2018.
 My advisors are [Professor Franziska Michor](http://michorlab.dfci.harvard.edu/) and [Professor James M. Robins](https://www.hsph.harvard.edu/james-robins/).
 My current research lies in nonparametric, semiparametric and high-dimensional statistics, robust statistical methods, causal inference, computational and mathematical biology.